ADVANTICS/documentation/products/adb-pc-dc01/docs/installation.md

       * Install termination resistors at bus ends.

 * **Control Power Wiring**
-      * Use adequate wire gauge for 3A current.
+      * Use adequate wire gauge for **3 A current** at **24 VDC**.
-      * Include overcurrent protection in 24V supply.
+      * Include overcurrent protection (fuse) in 24V supply.
+      * It is possible to use one 24V power supply for multiple converters.
+Consult with ADVANTICS beforehand.

 ## Install the Converter (Mechanical)